 Gout commonly presents with a sudden onset of redness, swelling and excruciating pain of the great toe joint during the night.
 Gout is a painful joint condition brought on by hyperuricemia (high levels of uric acid in the blood) resulting in the particular precipitation of needle-like crystals in the joints.
 The prevalence of gout has been steadily increasing over the past two decades is now estimated to be 1-2% of the U.S. population.
 Gout is more common in men, but in recent years, the incidence of gout has doubled in women (1,2).

-Treatment Varies With Regard to Acute and Chronic Gout
+Treatment Varies Regarding Acute and Chronic Gout

 For acute gout flares, the standard treatment is a course of anti-inflammatory medications, steroid injections and/or joint aspiration.
 Allopurinol is commonly used for treatment of chronic gout and prevention of acute gout attacks.
 Febuxostat is a new treatment recently approved by the Food and drug administration.
-In long term studies over a 5-year period, febuxostat has been shown to reduce uric acid levels and also substantially decrease or eliminate acute gout episodes (4).
-A study last year in the Archives of Internal Medicine showed 500 mg of Vitamin c daily reduced the incidence of gout by 15% (2).
+In long term studies over a 5-year period, febuxostat has been shown to reduce uric acid levels and also substantially decrease or eliminate acute gout assaults (4).
+A study last year in the Archives of Internal Medicine showed 500 mg of Vitamin c each day reduced the incidence of gout by 15% (2).
 Researchers at the Arthritis Research Centre of Canada in Vancouver found long-term coffee consumption is associated with a lower incidence of gout.
-Individuals who drank four + cups of coffee per day had the least risk of developing gout (5).
+Those who drank four + cups of coffee per day had the least risk of developing gout (5).
 The authors did not recommend starting to drink coffee for those people who do not currently drink coffee.

 The Most Effective Prevention of Gout is the Modification of Diet and Lifestyle